Drug & Alcohol Rehab County Durham & Near County Durham

 This can benefit both yourself and your employer who can find adequate cover and accommodate your return post-rehab.

-It may depend on your company’s policy whether you are obligated to disclose your condition.
+It may depend on your company’s policy whether you are obligated to disclose your condition and rehab treatment.

 If you are apprehensive about telling your boss that you are going to rehab, you can consider explaining to your boss how your addiction is affecting your life and work performance, and you want to address this.